BuildEmpire/BEBUI0000_Cookbook_Oracle_Instantclient/README.md

-BEBUI0000_Cookbook_Oracle_Instantclient
+BEBUI0000 Cookbook Oracle Instantclient
 =======================================

-The cookbook to install the oracle instantclient on Ubuntu
+The cookbook to install the oracle instantclient on Ubuntu.
+This allows the oci8 pecl package to be installed for PHP.